Osmosis-Wrench/OStrap/README.md

 ## Compatibility Patches.
 OStrap will load any .Json file in \Data\OStrapData\OStrapCompat\ and try and add the files to the Strap-on list.

-Compatibility patches should be formatted like so:
+Compatibility files should be formatted like so:

 ```Json
 {